 1977 - A complete set from 1977 - photo.

-1998 - A complete set from 1998 - photo.
+1994 - A complete set from Baskin Robins - photo.

-2000 - During the early 2000’s another manufacturer entered the playing field - Novel-T-Shirts (NTS) - see helmet F. NTS primarily produced helmets for Minor League Baseball.
-Also during this time it is believed that Laich and SPC lost the licensing rights to produce sundae helmets.
-Fotoball Inc. apparently won the licensing rights - see helmet D. SPC continued to produce Minor League Baseball helmets.
+2000-2002 - During this time it is believed that Laich and SPC lost the licensing rights to produce MLB sundae helmets.
+Fotoball Inc. apparently won the licensing rights - see helmet F. SPC continued to produce Minor League Baseball helmets.

 2003 - In November K2/Rawlings purchased Fotoball Inc. Story.